PeterCamilleri/CX16/vm/sweet_16.md

 * The status and carry bit are set for testing.

+### CPR -- Compare Word Register with the Accumulator

+Subract the word register from the accumulator and store the result in R13.
+<pre><code>R13 &larr; R0 - Rn</code></pre>

+Example:

+    CPR R5         ; Compare R0 with R5

+Notes:
+* The status and carry bit are set for testing.

 ### LD -- Transfer Word Register to Accumulator

 Load the specified register into the accumulator: